Categories

 The Rake bears some resemblance to Flukeman created by Chris Carter for season 2, episode 2 of the X Files, titled “The Host.”

 While there is no evidence to suggest such a creature actually exists, the stories and sightings of the Rake continue to proliferate.
-Whether the Rake is a product of our collective imaginations or something more sinister, this Urban Legend nudges the fringes of creepiness.
+Whether the Rake is a product of our collective imaginations or something more sinister, this Urban Legend nudges the fringes of prime time creepiness.

 My Encounter